Betty-Services/Convert-Steps-Custom-Action-Functions/README.md

 - Convert Object to JSON
 - Convert Text to Checkbox
 - Convert Text to Number
+- Convert Object to XML
+- Convert Text to URI Encode

 ### Convert JSON to Object